Aberdeen Creek (Drowning Creek tributary)

-Aberdeen Creek is a 12.45 mi long 3rd order tributary to Drowning Creek (Lumber River), in Moore County, North Carolina.
+Aberdeen Creek is a 12.45 mi long 3rd order tributary to Drowning Creek (Lumber River), in Moore County, North Carolina, United States.

 History

 Most of the area around Aberdeen Creek was settled by Scots-Irish Immigrants in the 1700s.
 Historically the major industry was naval stores from the surrounding pine forests, but this has changed to include thriving retirement communities.
 The creek was named Devil Gut Creek until 1887, when it was changed to Aberdeen Creek.

 Variant names

 According to the Geographic Names Information System, it has also been known historically as: